open-telemetry/opentelemetry-demo/docs/services/cartservice.md

 ### Initialize MeterProvider

-`MeterProvider` is be initialized in the application startup.
+`MeterProvider` is initialized in the application startup.
 The required instrumentation libraries, the exporter to use (OTLP), etc. are enabled as part of this initialization.
 Resource attributes and exporter endpoint are automatically read from OpenTelemetry standard environment variables.